 What causes Kienbock disease?

 Overuse or repetitive microtrauma is the most common cause.
-It is most common in adult males, although it also occurs young gymnasts.
+It is most common in adult males, although it also occurs in young gymnasts.

 Treatment for Kienbock disease

 Treatment is either surgical or conservative (without surgery).
-Whether you need surgery or not depends on how far the disease progresses and level of function.
+Whether you need surgery or not depends on how far the disease progresses and your level of function.

-Conservative treatment involves long term immobilisation in a cast.
+Conservative treatment involves long-term immobilisation in a cast.
 However, this is not particularly effective in preventing progression once Kienbock disease is diagnosed.
 Therefore, it is essential you have an accurate diagnosis and it has not been confused with an overuse ‘stress reaction’ of the lunate bone.

 It is important Kienbock disease is diagnosed within 3 months of symptoms occurring.
 Overall, the evidence for effective treatment and Kienbock’s disease is controversial.